 For safety purposes, gym shoes should be worn during Physical Education (P.E.) class.
 Students can change into their gym shoes every day before P.E. class.
+Below are items not allowed.

 - 1. No Pajama-like pants (fleece, cotton, etc.) - 2.
 Dresses or skirts more than 3 inches above the knee all the way around (front and back) - 3.
-Sunglasses, fashion eye ware, including nonprescription eyeglasses. - 4.
+Sunglasses, fashion eye ware, including nonprescription eyeglasses - 4.
 Low-cut tight or revealing clothing. - 5.
 Tank tops or tops for girls with spaghetti straps without a T-shirt worn underneath or any other sleeveless top or shirt. - 6.
-Hoods that are attached to tops/shirts cannot be placed on heads inside the building.

-- 7. Caps, hats, or stocking caps - 8.
+Hoods that are attached to tops/shirts cannot be placed on heads inside the building. - 7.
+Caps, hats, or stocking caps - 8.
 Scarves, Hair nets or hair coverings of any kind including Do-Rags. - 9.
 Shirts with obscene or sexual connotations; gang signs; beer, liquor, or drug logos; symbols of death, or sayings that are derogatory to education, racial or ethnic groups.
 Tops or pants with suggestive pet names (e.g., honey, baby, negative influences, Hustler, 2-Pac, Scarface, guns, etc.) written/displayed across the chest or posterior.
 Clothing with skulls or skulls and cross bone symbols - 10.
 Clothing that is cut or frayed can be worn but must cover any exposed skin. - 11.
 Gang, satanic or any other clothing that is associated with any club or group not authorized by the school.
 Such clothing may consist of medallions, necklaces, rings, shoelaces, caps, hats, and t-shirts. - 12.
 Shoelaces should be the predominant color of the shoe.
 A combination of red and black; blue and black; gold and black, are not permitted, as they can be gang representation. - 13.
 Mesh shirts without another shirt under or over them or see-through shirts for girls without proper apparel underneath - 14.
 Any other wearing apparel that would pose a safety problem or disrupt the educational process. - 15.
 Outdoor jackets may not be worn in the classroom.
 This includes wind breakers and lightweight jackets or pullovers. - 16.
 Hair rollers, curlers, or metal wave clamp - 17.
 Tight and/or revealing spandex clothing. - 18.
-Shorts or skorts, sleeveless or capped-sleeved tops - 19.
+Shorts or skorts, sleeveless or capped-sleeved tops ARE NOT ALLOWED AT COOLIDGE MIDDLE SCHOOL.
+However, they can be worn at Taft, Eisenhower, and Madison.
+The length of the shorts or skorts must be fingertip length when the students arms are by their sides. - 19.
 Hair that has been spot colored or sprayed-dyed in extreme or unnatural colors. - 20.
 Baggy, sagging or loose-fitting jeans or slacks without a belt. - 21.
 Names, designs, or other distractions of the hair - 22.
 Underwear should not be visible outside of clothing. - 23.
 Purses and/or backpacks must be left in hall lockers. - 24.
-Earrings on male students.
-(This includes toothpicks, straws, strings, or any other materials) - 25.
-Capri pants are allowed for girls.
-Capri pants must come mid-calf of the leg. - 26.
-Combs and brushes are to be used in the washrooms not in the classrooms Make-up is not allowed. - 27.
-For safety and to minimize distractions of all concerned, purses, chain wallets, dog tags, book bags, pouches of any kind, and athletic bags are not allowed in the classrooms or the lunchroom they must be left in the lockers. - 28.
-House shoes/slippers - 29.
-Overly large chains/necklaces - 30.
-Permanent or temporary tattoos and body piercings (tongue, eyebrow, nose, etc.) Pre-existing tattoos must be covered by clothing. - 31.
-Unkempt or partially braided hair - 32.
-Athletic arm tights/sleeves - 33.
-Leggings can only be worn with a dress or skirt that fully covers the entire buttocks. - 34.
-No cuts in eyebrows - 35.
-No smart watches of any kind can be worn into the school building.
+Capri pants must come mid-calf of the leg. - 25.
+Combs and brushes are to be used in the washrooms not in the classrooms Make-up is not allowed. - 26.
+For safety and to minimize distractions of all concerned, purses, chain wallets, dog tags, book bags, pouches of any kind, and athletic bags are not allowed in the classrooms or the lunchroom

+- they must be left in the lockers.

+- 27. House shoes/slippers

+- 28. Overly large chains/necklaces

+- 29. Permanent or temporary tattoos and body piercings (tongue, eyebrow, nose, etc.) Pre-existing tattoos must be covered by clothing.

+- 30. Unkempt or partially braided hair

+- 31. Athletic arm tights/sleeves

+- 32. NO Leggings, unless worn with a dress or skirt that fully covers the entire buttocks or ripped jeans that conceal the skin.

+- 33. NO cuts in eyebrows

+- 34. Clothing cannot be tied in a knot.